-As an approved open source license, the Microsoft Public License protects the user against the loss of the right to use, to modify and/or to distribute the received copy of the source code or the binaries.
-Furthermore, based on its patent clause, the MS-PL protects the users against patent disputes.
-Because of this patent clause and of its concise disclaimer of warranty, the MS-PL also protects the contributors / distributors against patents disputes and warranty claims.
-Finally, the Microsoft Public License protects the distributed sources themselves-and even "portions of these sources"-against a change of the license which would reset the work as closed software, because first, one "[...] must retain all copyright, patent, trademark, and attribution notices that are part of the software," and because, second, one must also incorporate "a complete copy of this license" into one's own distribution premised one distributes the source code.
+As an approved open source license, 184 the Microsoft Public License protects the user against the loss of the right to use, to modify and/or to distribute the received copy of the source code or the binaries.
+185 Furthermore, based on its patent clause, 186 the MS-PL protects the users against patent disputes.
+187 Because of this patent clause and of its concise disclaimer of warranty, the MS-PL also protects the contributors / distributors against patents disputes and warranty claims.
+188 Finally, the Microsoft Public License protects the distributed sources themselves-and even "portions of these sources"-against a change of the license which would reset the work as closed software, because first, one "[...] must retain all copyright, patent, trademark, and attribution notices that are part of the software," 189 and because, second, one must also incorporate "a complete copy of this license" into one's own distribution premised one distributes the source code.
+190 ignore the textual integration of parts of the declaring header files: it should not trigger that one's own work becomes a modification in the eyes of the Mozilla Findation.
+But of course, one would circumvent the idea of the MPL if one hides defining code in header files and reuses that code by one's own compilation.
+This would undoubtably be an incorporation of portions and therefore would make the incorporating file becoming a modification of the MPL licensed initial work.

 But the Microsoft Public License does not protect the contributors against the loss of feedback because it does not 'copyleft' the software: The license does not contain any sentence which requires that one has to publish the sources, too.
+191